Absentee Voting by Mail

 T.C.A.2-2-115(7) Each person who registered by mail shall appear in person to vote in the first election the person votes in after such registration becomes effective; before voting at the appropriate polling place or election commission office, such person shall present satisfactory proof of identity.

-- The voter will be outside the county of registration during the early voting period and all day on election day;
+• You will be outside the county where you are registered during the early voting period and all day on Election Day.

-- The voter is a candidate for office in the election;
+• You are a candidate for office in the election.

-- The voter serves as an election day official or as a member or employee of the election commission;
+• You serve as an Election Day official or as a member or employee of the election commission.

-- The voter’s observance of a religious holiday prevents him or her from voting in person during the early voting period and on election day;
+• You are observing a religious holiday that prevents you from voting in person during the early voting period and on Election Day.

 The following must provide an out-of-county address: